 Since becoming a massage therapist, Sternberg has seen the industry emerge in importance in the health care field.
-In a 2012 survey, the American Massage Therapy Association (AMTA) found that 75 percent of individuals say the primary reason for receiving a massage was medical.
-Half of those surveyed said that a conventional medicine professional has strongly recommended massage as part of their treatment.
+In a 2018 survey, the American Massage Therapy Association (AMTA) found that 67% of individuals say the primary reason for receiving a massage was medical or stress-related.
+Half of those surveyed said that a conventional medical professional has strongly recommended massage as part of their treatment.

 State Massage Regulations

 When Sternberg completed her massage training in the late 1980s, only two states had regulations surrounding the industry.
 Today, 44 states and the District of Columbia have passed laws to regulate massage therapy.
 Read more about states regulating massage.

 Additionally, the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB) administers a national certification exam.
 To become nationally certified, practitioners must not only pass the exam but also meet specific standards for education, experience, and training.

 A pioneer in the field, Sternberg received her massage training at a small school that was located inside a post office.
 “There weren’t that many schools around back then.”
 Now, however, roughly 1,300 massage therapy postsecondary schools, college programs, and training programs exist throughout the country.

 Sternberg opened in 1996.
 She teaches a well-rounded curriculum that combines Eastern and Western methodologies, anticipating that her students will focus on the areas that resonate with them.
 “Most massage therapists who start in one place can wind up in many different places.”